Diary

 Practicing my screen time

 What we can be sure of is that screens are not going away and there will be a lot more screen time in my future.
-Technology has revolutionized the way we work, how we have fun, and the means by which we keep in touch with those we care about.
-As technology infiltrates our lives further it’s sure to become even more of a necessity.
-I have many things to learn and skills to acquire and I have to make time for those things, but screens are going to be just as much a part of my life and I need to know how to use them too.
+Technology has revolutionized the way we work, learn, have fun, and keep in touch with those we care about.
+As technology infiltrates our lives further, it’s sure to become even more of a necessity.
+I have many things to learn and skills to acquire, and I have to make time for those things.
+Screens are going to be just as much a part of my life, and I need to know how to use them too.

-16 thoughts on “Generation Alpha or Generation Glass?
+18 thoughts on “Generation Alpha or Generation Glass?
+How Screen Time Is Shaping Today’s Littlest Kids

 • That’s very kind of you to say.
 Thank you so much.
 I’m very happy that you enjoy it.